AnarielTeleri/dotfiles/README.md

 ## Process

 In addition to syncing the dotfiles in the correct locations, Chezmoi will bootstrap the Command Line Tools if needed.
+[Homebrew](https://brew.sh) will be installed and any brews or casks listed in `.chezmoidata.toml` will also be installed.